How to apply, what to expect, and what you need to know about applying to UCSOP

 No. You will not need to purchase a computer before you enroll.
-The School of Pharmacy will provide a MacBook Air to student pharmacists via a leasing program.
+The School of Pharmacy will provide a MacBook Pro to student pharmacists via a leasing program.
 This will include all software necessary for the program, as well as IT support while you are at UC.
 The cost is included in your tuition and fees, and you keep your computer upon graduation at no additional charge.

 Yes.
 Faculty will be facilitating teaching and learning via technology within a wireless environment.
 To ensure that students get the most out of the teaching and learning process, every student is required to participate in the technology program included in the cost of tuition.

 We will be accepting applications for the professional program beginning in the summer.
 You must apply through PharmCAS (www.pharmcas.org) and the supplemental application.
 Application deadline is June 1st.
-The University of Charleston School of Pharmacy utilizes a modified rolling admissions process in which qualified students are invited for on-campus interviews beginning in October.
+The University of Charleston School of Pharmacy utilizes a modified rolling admissions process in which qualified students are invited for virtual/on-campus interviews beginning in September.
 Offers of admission to the School of Pharmacy begin in October until all seats in the class are filled.
 Prospective students are encouraged to apply early.

-C’s graduate students live in East Apartments, a four-story apartment across the street from the School of Pharmacy.
-East Apartments offers four types of apartments :
+UC’s graduate students live in East Apartments, a four-story apartment building across the street from the School of Pharmacy.
+East Apartments offers four types of apartments: